A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

 \subsection{OPTiMEM climate damages heat-conjecture SC-GHG model}

-OPTiMEM uses a single-cell global climate model (GCM) approach focused on ocean heat (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6) together with total NOAA weather damages to estimate the social cost (SC) of each of four greenhouse gases (GHGs) (CO$_2$, CH$_4$, N$_2$O, and halogenated hydrocarbons, (Fgases)) (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S8). \emph{A specially provided version of the NOAA Billion Dollar Disasters} \cite{NOAAbillionDlr} was supplied by NOAA with complete cost data for \emph{all} recorded weather damages (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4).
-This anticipated published applicable criticism of the dataset by Pielke \cite{Pielke2024ScientificIntegrityAndUSBillionDollarDisasters}.
-This total NOAA weather damages dataset covers 42 years that include changes to precipitation, storm activity, sea level, wildfire, and heat events (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4.2, \S4.7).
+OPTiMEM uses a single-cell global climate model (GCM) approach focused on Ocean Heat Content (OHC) (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6) together with NOAA Total Weather Damages (TWD) to estimate the social cost (SC) of each of four greenhouse gases (GHGs) CO$_2$, CH$_4$, N$_2$O, and halogenated hydrocarbons (Fgases) (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S8). \emph{The specially provided version of the NOAA Billion Dollar Disasters} \cite{NOAAbillionDlr} supplied by NOAA with complete cost data for \emph{all} recorded weather damages (TWD) (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4), anticipated published criticism of the dataset that has been addressed \cite{Hanley2026ReviewOfNOAAsBillionDollarDisastersInlightOfritiquingRogerPielkeJrsCriticalRemarks}.
+This TWD dataset covers 42 years that include changes to precipitation, storm activity, sea level, wildfire, and heat events (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4.2, \S4.6).
 Thus these aspects of climate change and associated variance are present in these data.
 The method of finding correlates in economic data that is subject to a wide variety of influences has a long history and is common practice \cite{Lee2001PopulationInequalityHomicide,Burke2009WarmingIncreasesWarAfrica,Burke2015GlobalNonlinearEffectOfTemp,Mirza2021GlobalInequalityRemote}.
+The NOAA Billion Dollar Disasters data and project are now hosted by Climate Central \cite{ClimateCentralbillionDlr}.

-The OPTiMEM SC-GHG estimate results are 3 dimensional phase-diagrams for each year of emissions, not single numbers, because they depend upon: the uncertainty of the 18 primary scenarios (fig. \ref{Fig_Supp_Scenario_tree}), the span over which the social cost is computed, and the real dollar discount rate(s) over years, which discounting we implement using very long-term bonds in an environment where the rate of return on the bond varies (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S2).
+The OPTiMEM SC-GHG estimate results are 3 dimensional phase-diagrams for each year of emissions, not single numbers, because they depend upon: the uncertainty of the 18 primary scenarios (fig. \ref{Fig_Supp_Scenario_tree}), the span over which the social cost is computed, and the real dollar discount rate(s) over years, which discounting we implement using very long-term bonds in an environment where the rate of return on the bond varies (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S3).